ForestKatsch/VertexOven/README.md

 # Changelog

+## v0.1.6

+* Added support for face normals; hard-surface ambient occlusion will be much improved.
+(Thanks to Joseph for reporting this issue!)

 ## v0.1.5

 * Added "Ignore Small Objects" feature to speed up bakes that would otherwise have many small objects contributing